canonical/ubuntu-image/internal/imagedefinition/README.rst

 revision
 ========

-This optional field is unused.
+This optional meta-data field is not yet used.
 If specified, it must be an integer number.

 architecture